Updated GU Medicine Curriculum

 There will be transition guidance for all year groups - Click Here

 Dip GUM and Dip HIV will change to reflect the new curriculum in 2017

 BASHH Doctors in Training workshop

 The BASHH Doctors in Training workshop takes place annually one day prior to the BASHH Conference.
 It is compulsory to attend one workshop within training.
 The workshops are also open to SAS doctors.
-The next workshop will be held in Bournemouth on Saturday 6th June.
+The next workshop will be held virtually on the 20th October 2020.

 To register please click here and for further information please contact firstname.lastname@example.org